dtulibrary/metastore-test_data/README.md

 # Metastore::TestData

-Generators and tasks to install jetty and fetch test-data from metastore project
+Generators and tasks to install jetty and fetch test-data from the metastore project

 ## Installation